The 22nd Annual Kosher Corned Beef Sandwich Sale

 WEEKLY SABBATH NOTES FOR TEMPLE ISRAEL

-Funds are available for your support–all donations should be written to Temple Israel with the designation of the specific fund and may be mailed to: 511 Baytree Rd., Valdosta, GA 31602 – If a member or a friend of the congregation wishes to discuss these or a special gift, please contact Rabbi or Louie Schmier.
+Funds are available for your support–all donations should be written to Temple Israel, designating the specific fund you wish to support.
+Mail to: 511 Baytree Rd., Valdosta, GA 31602 If a member or a friend of the congregation wishes to discuss any of these or a special gift, please contact Rabbi or Louie Schmier.

 Building Fund – for the upkeep and maintain the Temple Israel grounds.

-Kitchen Remodeling Fund – major renovations & improvements for Temle Israel kitchen scheduled early next year
+Kitchen Remodeling Fund – To defray the costs of major renovations & improvements for the Temple Israel kitchen and social hall

-Shiva Meal Fund – To provide meals following funerals at Temple Israel at no charge and is coordinated by Roberta Magnasco
+Shiva Meal Fund – To provide meals following funerals at Temple Israel at no charge.
+Coordinated by Roberta Magnasco

-Yahrtzeit Memorial Plaque – to purchase a permanent bronze memorial plaque and fixed at the memorial tablets in the sanctuary–cost $500.00 – contact the rabbi for details
+Yahrtzeit Memorial Plaque – to purchase a permanent bronze memorial plaque and afixed on the memorial tablets in the sanctuary–cost is $500.00 – contact the rabbi for details

-Visit the new website of Temple Israel: www.templeisrael-valdosta.org, let us know if you have visited the site and your comments are always welcome.
-Please be advised: Donations of all kinds can be made through the web site.
+Visit the new website of Temple Israel: www.templeisrael-valdosta.org, let us know if you have visited the site; your comments are always welcome.
+Please be advised: Donations of all kinds may be made through the web site.